Women and Energy

 -

-After pressing, the coffee husk briquettes are dried before they go on sale - photo: NABU
+After pressing, the coffee husk briquettes are dried before being sold - photo: NABU

 -

-Through production and sales, women in particular are promoted - photo: NABU
+Through production and sales of briquettes, women in particular are promoted and empowered - photo: NABU

 -